raspibolt/raspibolt/guide/bonus/raspberry-pi/homer.md

 Your browser will display a warning, because we use a self-signed SSL certificate.
 There’s nothing we can do about that, because we would need a proper domain name (e.g. https://yournode.com) to get an official certificate which browsers recognize.
 Click on “Advanced” and proceed to the Homer dashboard interface.

 You're set!
-You can now use the dashboard to have a quick access to your self-hosted web services and some external websites.
+You can now use the dashboard to have quick access to your self-hosted web services and some external websites.
 If you have installed bonus programs like [Mempool](../bitcoin/mempool.md), [ThunderHub](../lightning/thunderhub.md), [LNBits](../lightning/lnbits.md), [Lightning Terminal](../lightning/lightning-terminal.md), Bitfeed, LNDg etc, you can add them to your dashboard.

 ---